paularmstrong/swig/README.md

-# Node-T
+# Swig

 A fast, Django-like template engine for node.js.

-Node-T is a template engine inspired by the Django syntax.
+Swig is a template engine inspired by the Django syntax.
 It has a few extensions and the templates are compiled to native javascript functions which make them really fast.
 For now it's synchronous, but once a template is read and compiled, it is cached in memory.

 ## Features